VadHara2/effects-hilt-plugin/README.md

 With this library, there's no need for `SharedFlow`, `Channel`, or extra event-related properties in your state classes.

-⚠️ This page covers the 2.x release.
-Looking for the 1.x version?
-Click [here](/docs/README_LEGACY_1x.md) to learn more.

-ℹ️ Migration guide from v1.x to v2.x is [here](#migration-from-version-1x-to-2x).

 Supported DI Frameworks:
 - Hilt
 - Koin